jtibble/slimui/README.md

 ##Sample Application
 A sample application is included with this repository.
 To try it out, follow these steps:

+1. Install NodeJS and NPM
-1. Install NodeJS, NPM, and Bower, and run 'bower install' in the project root.
+2. Install Bower, and run 'bower install' in the project root.
 This will fetch all of SlimUI's dependencies.
-2. Host the /sample-application.html file, and open it up in a web browser.
+2. Host this folder, and open sample_application.html in a browser.
 More documentation is provided in the sample application.